spark-94/BBS/README.md

     sbatch -J bbs run_equi.slurm

-Production run will be submitted automatically after equilibration.
+If allowed, production run will be recursively submitted after equilibration.
+If not, one can submit for production runs after equilibration is done,

+    sbatch -J bbs run_prod.slurm

 **Input parameter scripts**